Updated as of February 2, 2022

 Health and Safety

-We can significantly reduce the risk of getting the virus by encouraging mandatory use of face coverings by all building occupants (faculty, staff, students and visitors), by reducing the number of occupants in buildings, with the implementation of physical distancing, health monitoring protocols, intensified cleaning and disinfecting procedures, increased filtering and air changes of building ventilation and the practice of good hand hygiene as recommended by the Centers for Disease Control and Prevention (CDC).
+Yes, by encouraging the use of face coverings by all building occupants (faculty, staff, students and visitors), health monitoring protocols, intensified cleaning and disinfecting procedures, increased filtering and air changes of building ventilation and the practice of good hand hygiene as recommended by the Centers for Disease Control and Prevention (CDC).

-By taking the health and safety measures mentioned above, and vigilant monitoring of their use, the building will be in compliance with CDC guidelines for safe occupancy by members of the BMCC Community.
+BMCC buildings are monitored daily by taking the health and safety measures mentioned above, in compliance with CDC guidelines for safe occupancy by members of the BMCC Community.
 Visit the BMCC website to learn what we are doing to keep our buildings safe and clean.

-Staggered scheduling of administrative functions and gatherings will be used to ensure compliance with physical distancing.
-Furniture and seating layouts will facilitate physical distancing in these common areas.
+Staggered scheduling of administrative functions and gatherings will be used to ensure compliance with current recommendations.

 When required a number of temporary sneeze guards will be installed to ensure the safety of all staff and students interacting in areas that include the Information Desk and customer service counters).

 Yes, hand sanitizers will be placed at building entry points and common areas.
-Faculty, staff and students are encouraged to wear masks when entering buildings, and masks will also be available on campus.
+Faculty, staff and students are required to wear masks when entering buildings, and masks will also be available on campus.

 The evidence is on our side – if everyone wears masks, the chances of spreading COVID-19 are radically reduced.
-Students, faculty and staff will be required to wear a mask (or use a face covering) while they are inside BMCC buildings.
+Students, faculty and staff are required to wear a mask (or use a face covering) while they are inside BMCC buildings.
 If an individual forgets their mask, they will be provided with one as long as supplies last.
-If they do not, NY State requires the use of a face covering whenever physical distancing is not possible (commuting and public right of way).

 Members of the BMCC community must adhere to facility requirements and guidelines.